Rebate bundle: Income-qualified programs

 - You must have purchased, installed and paid in full for your water heater on, or after, April 1, 2019.

-- Applications must be submitted within six months of the installation date.
+- Applications must be submitted within one year of the installation date.

 Make sure the product you’re planning to purchase is eligible for a FortisBC rebate.
 Click the plus (+) sign to the right of the product type to search by manufacturer and model number.